That’s what it takes for movies to work.

 While at the record companies, I worked with the major movie studios whenever movie soundtracks required it.
 I got to know Hollywood pretty well.
 And, in many ways, Hollywood defined L.A.

 I just returned from a short trip to L.A., visiting some friends I grew up with, and little was the same.
 First, the number of cars on the road was daunting, making it extremely difficult to get anywhere at all times.
-It’s logical that it would be that bad since the state of California has more people living in it than the entire population of Canada … and that’s only the official count.
+It’s certainly logical that it would be that bad since the state of California has more people living in it than the entire population of Canada … and that’s only using the official census.

 I left L.A. about 30 years ago.
 It’s shocking how different it has become … and how much like some of the sci-fi visions of a future Los Angeles.
 It’s not full-tilt Blade Runner yet, but clearly minorities and immigrants are everywhere, so the city’s accent has changed.